Jonas-Luetolf/scripts/README.md

 *a script that numbers all files of a directory*

-**all scripts are tested on Linux they should also work on Windows and MacOS**
+**all scripts are tested on Linux, they should also work on Windows and MacOS**